ViewSpatial-Bench: Evaluating Multi-perspective Spatial Localization in Vision-Language Models: Related Works

 \section{Related Works}

-\paragraph{Spatial Reasoning with VLMs.} Recently, VLMs have demonstrated significant advancements in understanding and reasoning about visual content~\cite{bordes2024introduction,lunia2024can,deng2025boosting}.
-Both proprietary and open-source models have achieved impressive performance in visual question answering (VQA), image captioning, and complex multimodal reasoning tasks.
-These models typically employ Transformer~\cite{vaswani2017attention} architectures, incorporating image encoders and vision-language fusion modules~\cite{cho2023cross,li2023blip,liu2025fusion}, and are pre-trained on large-scale image-text pairs to establish strong connections between visual elements and linguistic descriptions~\cite{zang2024pre}.
+\paragraph{Spatial Reasoning with VLMs.} Recently, VLMs have demonstrated significant advancements in understanding and reasoning about visual content~\citep{bordes2024introduction,deng2025boosting}.
+Both proprietary and open-source models have achieved impressive performance in visual question answering, image captioning, and complex multimodal reasoning tasks.
+These models typically incorporate image encoders and vision-language fusion modules~\citep{cho2023cross,li2023blip,liu2025fusion}, pre-trained on large-scale image-text pairs~\citep{zang2024pre}.

-However, despite current VLMs' exceptional performance on certain visual reasoning tasks, their spatial understanding capabilities remain fundamentally limited~\cite{cheng2024spatialrgpt,ambiguitiesvision}.
-When handling tasks involving spatial relationships, object localization, or embodied interaction reasoning, models typically rely on camera-centric reference frames, with their spatial understanding strictly bound to the observational viewpoint~\cite{shiri2024empirical,yang2024thinking}.
-This constraint impairs their generalization capabilities and practical utility in tasks requiring perspective transformation or third-person spatial comprehension.
-Consequently, developing models with stronger perspective-taking awareness has emerged as a critical challenge for advancing multimodal intelligence to higher levels of sophistication.
+However, despite current VLMs' exceptional performance on certain visual reasoning tasks, their spatial understanding capabilities remain fundamentally limited~\citep{cheng2024spatialrgpt,shiri2024empirical}.
+When handling tasks involving spatial relationships, object localization, or embodied interaction reasoning, models typically rely on camera-centric reference frames, with their spatial understanding strictly bound to the observational viewpoint~\citep{shiri2024empirical,yang2025thinking}.
+This constraint impairs their generalization capabilities and practical utility in tasks requiring perspective transformation or third-person spatial comprehension, making the development of models with stronger perspective-taking awareness a critical challenge for advancing multimodal intelligence.

 \paragraph{Benchmarks fo Spatial Perspective-Taking.} Several benchmarks have been proposed to evaluate spatial reasoning capabilities in VLMs, but most focus primarily on single-perspective spatial understanding.
-For instance, EmbSpatial-Bench~\cite{du2024embspatial} and What'sUP~\cite{kamath2023s} concentrate on assessing models' abilities to recognize spatial relationships between objects in two-dimensional images, while VSI-Bench~\cite{ambiguitiesvision} tests model performance on compositional visual reasoning tasks involving spatial queries.Additionally, some research explores spatial reasoning in embodied AI, such as navigation and object localization tasks, but these works predominantly rely on the agent's egocentric perspective~\cite{song2024robospatial}.
+For instance, EmbSpatial-Bench~\citep{du2024embspatial} and What'sUP~\citep{kamath2023s} concentrate on assessing models' abilities to recognize spatial relationships between objects in two-dimensional images, while VSI-Bench~\citep{yang2025thinking} tests model performance on compositional visual reasoning tasks involving spatial queries.
+Additionally, some research explores spatial reasoning in embodied AI, such as navigation and object localization tasks, but these works predominantly rely on the agent's egocentric perspective~\citep{song2024robospatial}.